jquast/x84/docs/project_details.rst

   - Or other utf-8 rxvt and xterm variants: urxvt, dtterm.
     Recommended font is **Deja Vu Sans Mono**.

+- Amtelnet (Amiga workbench)

+- Enable the tool type NOSCROLLER in the Amtelnet icon file in order to disable the scrollbar and enter full screen width.

 - Non-unicode Terminals

   - Other than UTF-8, only IBM CP437 encoding is supported.
 Any telnet client